Astronomy and Astrophysics

 Several of our faculty actively pursue research in astronomy and astrophysics (see list below).
 For more information, please visit the webpages of individual faculty and contact them directly.

 The Cal Poly Astronomical Society is an on-campus student club, offering various social and leisure activities on and off campus related to astronomy.
 During the academic year, the club meets every other week.
 Anyone is welcome, regardless of their major.
 For more information, contact the club directly via email to email@example.com.
-Dr. David Mitchell is the current faculty advisor.
+Dr. Louise Edwards is the current faculty advisor.

 Active Galactic Nuclei